Extreme Sounds: Lessons in a Noisy World

 - TPT, 2007.
 "Extreme Sounds by Tarissa and Sabrina," DragonflyTV, Twin Cities Public Television https://www.youtube.com/watch?v=-_YR1jnGyMY.

 There is an old adage that claims if you really want someone to pay attention, then whisper.
 But how softly can someone speak and still produce a sound that can be heard?
 On the other hand, how loud is too loud for our ears?
 At what level does sound become harmful to our hearing, and is the damage temporary or does it have long lasting effects?
 In this project, you will discover the answers to these questions and more in your experiments and research.
-You will use Google's Science Journal app to measure the range of noise and sound in your neighborhood, home, school, and surroundings.
+You will use your phone's microphone and a sensor app to measure the range of noise and sound in your neighborhood, home, school, and surroundings.
 You will then compare the results from the various sites to see if those noisy spots are really as loud as they seem and if the supposedly quiet zones are truly an acoustical haven for the ears.
 You might be surprised at what you discover.

 Check out the project video to see how two curious students, Tarissa and Sabrina, were surprised at what they found when they measured noise levels in one of the world's busiest cities, New York City.